matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 UI) on textures.
 This flag can be animated with keyframes, so we can make it change depending on the current player position.

+The task then, is to come up with a heuristic that can cull as many occluded light sources as possible.

 ## BSP visibility

+Fortunately BSP files come with built-in data structures for solving a similar problem.
+One of the great innovations that enabled Quake to run efficiently on 1996 hardware was that of visible surface determination, that is to say, working out which parts of the level are visible from any given player position.

-The BSP file divides the level into a set of disjoint volumes called leaves.
-Each leaf contains a handful of faces.
+In order to solve this problem, the BSP file divides the level into a set of disjoint volumes called leaves.
+Each leaf contains a handful of faces:

-[leaf bitmap image]
+[img of leaves]

-The visibility information in the BSP is a large 2D bitmap telling us which leaves can *potentially* see each other.
-The set of leaves that a given leaf can potentially see is known as its potentially visible set, or PVS.
+The visibility information in the BSP is a large (but compressed) pre-computed 2D bitmap telling us which leaves can *potentially* see each other.
+The set of leaves that a given leaf can potentially see is known as its potentially visible set, or PVS:

+{% include img.html src="/assets/quake-blender/vis.png" alt="bitmap of mutual leaf visibility" %}

 As a first approximation, we can simply sample a light if and only if the camera's PVS has any leaves in common with the light's PVS.
 For example, here